sourcegraph/handbook/content/company-info-and-process/policies/cloud-security-policy.md

 This document covers all Cloud assets owned and/or managed by Sourcergaph in any Cloud provider.
 The responsibilities and requirements are broken into the following areas:

+- Ownership
 - Disaster recovery
 - Access controls
 - Infrastructure-as-code and change management
 - Secure baselines
 - Data protection
 - Logging, monitoring and incident response

+## Ownership

+All Cloud assets must have defined owners internally.
+The owner is responsible for ensuring that the asset is compliant with internal policies.
+An owner can be an individual (DRI) or a team.
+The creator of an asset is its owner unless clearly stated otherwise.

 ## Disaster recovery